-Fiercely swinging, on purpose, with purpose, this powerhouse trio plays original, traditional and contemporary standards from all genres of music.
-Their unique style and innovative arrangements are always super-charged by their boundless musical joy.
+Fiercely swinging on purpose, with purpose this powerhouse trio plays original, traditional and contemporary standards from all genres of music.
+Their unique style and innovative arrangements are always super-charged by their boundless musical joy and gratitude.

-Jackie, Amy, and Sherrie are also dedicated and enthusiastic educators.
+Jackie, Amy and Sherrie are also experienced and enthusiastic educators.
 In 2019 the group received a rousing standing ovation as they headlined the opening performance at Jazz Educator’s Network Conference in Reno, NV.
-They were recently guest soloists with the Binghamton University Jazz ensemble (NY); and they’ve presented workshops and clinics at numerous high schools, colleges and universities throughout the country.
-In the summer of 2019, they’ve served as virtual and in-person artists-in-residence at Maryland Summer Jazz in Rockville, MD.
+They were recently guest soloists with the Binghamton University Jazz ensemble (NY); and they’ve presented workshops and clinics at numerous universities, colleges, and high schools throughout the country.
+In the summer of 2019, they’ve served as virtual and in-person artists-in-residence for the second time at Maryland Summer Jazz in Rockville, MD.